rocket-pool/RPIPs/RPIPs/rpip-saturn_2_meta.md

 ### [RPIP-46: Universal Adjustable Revenue Split](RPIP-46.md)

 **Status:** Included in 2024 Tokenomics Rework vote.
-Partially implemented in Saturn 1; RPL inflation change targeted for Saturn 2, and revenue-share decision deferred.
+Partially implemented in Saturn 1; RPL inflation change targeted for Saturn 2, revenue-share decision deferred.

 Saturn 1 introduced UARS with a configurable split of ETH commission between node operator commission, voter share (vote-eligible RPL), and rETH share, while extending RPL issuance rewards to all staked RPL.

 For Saturn 2, RPIP-46 specifies that:

-- RPL inflation is reduced to 1.5% per year, down from the historical 5%.
+- RPL inflation is reduced to 2.5% per year, down from the historical 5%.
+(Initially RPIP-46 targeted 1.5% inflation.
+[RPIP-81](RPIP-81.md) changed this to 2.5%.)
 - RPL issuance rewards to node operators are eliminated.
 Voter share provides an incentive to stake RPL.
 - All RPL inflation is directed to the DAOs: 95% to the pDAO and 5% to the oDAO.
 - The outcome of a revenue share vote is implemented, potentially RPL Burn or RPL Buy & LP.